toolleeo/cli-apps/README.md

 * [Apparition](https://github.com/david-haerer/apparition) - Apparition allows to give names to paths, so that moving to the specific path can be done by using the name; it also allows to manage the list of assigned names.
 * [autojump](https://github.com/wting/autojump) - A cd command that maintains a database of most visited paths and allows the access to a directory with shortened versions of the path.
-* [broot](https://dystroy.org/broot/) - A new way to navigate directory trees on linux, made in rust.
+* [broot](https://dystroy.org/broot/) - broot displays an optimized (omitting unnecessary content) tree view of the filesystem, allowing to fuzzy search files and folder, and move to specified directories.
 * [cdwe](https://github.com/synoet/cdwe) - (cd with env vars) Wrapper of the cd command that sets and unsets env vars when you change dir based on a config file.
 * [fasd](https://github.com/clvv/fasd) - A Commandline Tool That Offers Quick Access to Files and Directories.
 It offers quick access to files and directories for POSIX shells.
 It is inspired by tools like autojump, z and v.
 Fasd keeps track of files and directories you have accessed, so that you can quickly reference them in the command line.
 * [fastdiract](https://github.com/dp12/fastdiract) - Lightning-fast cd and command execution.